skhiggins/skhiggins.github.io/README.md

 This academic website was created using [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/).
 I found this Jekyll tutorial particularly useful: <https://www.taniarascia.com/make-a-static-website-with-jekyll/>.

-The theme is modified off of academic and portfolio themes, specifically the [al-folio](https://github.com/alshedivat/al-folio) theme which in turn was modified off of the [\*folio theme](https://github.com/bogoli/-folio) theme.
+The theme is modified off of academic and portfolio themes, specifically the [al-folio](https://github.com/alshedivat/al-folio) theme which in turn was modified off of the [\*folio](https://github.com/bogoli/-folio) theme.

 ## License